jeremyrrose/the-deal-with-functions/README.md

 // xxx = [3,6,12]
 ```

 Above, we simply logged `xxx` to the console.
 But we can do *anything with that value that we want to* -- within these two curly braces, we've got unrestricted access to `xxx`.
+This function checks to see if `xxx` is a string or a number or neither, then does string stuff or number stuff to `xxx` if it can:

 ```javascript
 function gettingTheParam(xxx) {